One thing many of my clients struggle with is eating at night after they have had dinner. They say things like:

 - Before eating, ask yourself whether you are truly hungry.
 Are you actually hungry or is something else causing you to want to eat?
 Maybe it’s your habit.
 Learning to understand this difference is crucial.
 If you aren’t hungry, don’t eat.
 Remember, the non-hunger urge to eat is just a thought in your brain.
 It will pass pretty quickly just like your other thoughts if you don’t respond to it.
 If you aren’t sure, think about whether you would feel satisfied with a salad or a cup of yogurt.
 If you only want to eat chips or cookies, it probably isn’t true hunger.

 - If eating late at night interferes with your sleep, avoid it.
 Sleep deprivation is also associated with weight gain, so aim to get enough sleep and don’t let your sleep be disturbed by your digestion.
-If you’re actually hungry at bedtime, eating a banana is a good choice because it contains compounds that help you sleep.

 - Learn how to eat dinner without distractions.
 Call me naïve, but I still find it alarming that people actually eat their dinner while watching television!
 As I mentioned above, people who eat with distractions don’t taste much of their food and tend to overeat.
 Why, if you love food, would you want to distract yourself from what you're eating?
 And because you essentially don’t experience your meal, you won't be satisfied and may crave snacks afterwards.
 Learn how to eat without distractions, with the exception of whomever you are dining with.
 This means keeping your smart phone or other device away from where you eat, and not eating in front of the TV.